How to Create Cards in Bootstrap CSS [+ Code Examples]

 Horizontal Bootstrap Cards

-Finally, we can change the orientation of our Bootstrap cards from vertical to horizontal with Bootstrap’s card classes and its row and column classes.
+Finally, you can change the orientation of our Bootstrap cards from vertical to horizontal with Bootstrap’s card classes and its row and column classes.

 See the Pen Bootstrap Cards: Horizontal Card by Christina Perricone (@hubspot) on CodePen.